bonitasoft/bonita-doc/md/draw-bpmn-diagram.md

 1. At the bottom of the Bonita Studio screen go to the **General > General** tab
 1. Edit the **Name** attribute and set the value: _Review and answer claim_

-Now we will add another task to the process:
+Add another task to the process:
 1. Select the _Review and answer claim_ task
 1. At the border of the selected task, click on the task icon and drag and drop it onto the diagram
 1. Make sure that the newly added task is selected